How come everyone else in the company isn’t as excited as you are?

 Give everyone the book, but also make them accountable.

 Gain an understanding of how buyers have changed and what that means for sales and marketing going forward.

-Have an in-depth discussion on the types of content (known as “The Big 5”) that induces trust, moves buyers, and has the greatest effect on the sales process
+Have an in-depth discussion on the types of content (known as “The Big 5”) that induce trust, move buyers, and have the greatest effect on the sales process.

 Understand the what, how, and why of becoming the best teachers in our space and the impact on the collective and each individual in the room.